The London smog and 1956 Clean Air Act

 Globally, indoor and outdoor air pollution caused around 7 million premature deaths in 2012, according to the World Health Organisation.

-In the UK air pollution causes the equivalent of 40,000 early deaths every year.
+In the UK air pollution causes the equivalent of up to 36,000 early deaths every year.
 It is linked to terrible health effects, including lung cancer and impaired lung development in children.

 Britain put in some controls against air pollution after London's killer smog of 1952.
 The result was the landmark 1956 Clean Air Act.